18-02-2019 | | By Christian Cawley

 Remarkably, graphene can also improve the manufacture of industrial lubricants.
 Sweden-based Applied Nano Surfaces launched one of the first graphene-enhanced low-friction coatings, Tricolit GO.
 This is applied as a spray or in bulk with ANS claiming graphene increases abrasion resistance tenfold.

-A new method for removing radioactive material from solutions is the result of collaboration between Rice University and Lomonosov Moscow State University.
+A new method for removing radioactive material from solutions is the result of a collaboration between Rice University and Lomonosov Moscow State University.
 The vial at left holds microscopic particles of graphene oxide in a solution.
 At right, graphene oxide is added to simulated nuclear waste, which quickly clumps for easy removal.
 Image by Anna Yu.
 Romanchuk/Lomonosov Moscow State University.
 Image Credit Rice University

 The list of graphene's industrial uses isn't limited to manufacturing.
 Graphene oxide has been discovered to have the ability to clean contaminated water of radioactive material.
 Researchers at Rice University and Lomonosov Moscow State University discovered that flakes of graphene oxide are attracted to radionuclides, resulting in them being solidified for easy removal.